Living in Washington, DC

 Georgetown has two offices primarily dedicated to housing for graduate and off-campus students: the Office of Student Living, which maintains resources for off-campus students, and the Office of Neighborhood Life, which works to make living off-campus manageable by serving as a liaison between the city and students and managing the Georgetown Off-Campus Housing Service.

-The Office of Neighborhood Life operates the Summer Housing Opportunities Program each June that includes a housing fair and gives students the opportunity to stay free on campus for one weekend to conduct a housing search.
-In addition, the Student Living Office manages the Off-Campus Housing Listings (new window) to help find rental units and to help match potential roommates and The Corp provides access to Roomr (new window), a landlord review website for the close-by DC neighborhoods of Georgetown and Burleigh.
-Outside of the university, students have successfully found places to live using Craigslist (new window), PadMapper (new window), ApartmentList (new window), Zillow (new window), and Trulia (new window).
+The Office of Neighborhood Life operates the Summer Housing Opportunities Program each June, which includes a housing fair and allows students to stay free on campus for one weekend to conduct a housing search.
+In addition, the Student Living Office manages the Off-Campus Housing Listings to help find rental units and to help match potential roommates and The Corp provides access to Roomr , a landlord review website for the close-by DC neighborhoods of Georgetown and Burleigh.
+Outside of the university, students have successfully found places to live using Craigslist , PadMapper , ApartmentList , Zillow , and Trulia .

 Transportation